miklevin/MikeLev.in/_posts/2025-09-04-radical-diagnosability-htmx-python-webdev.md

 first.
 The iron is hot for measuring whether the intelligence in AI is *"real"* along with its capacity for having genuinely original creative thoughts and even self-directed initiative.
-We haven't even answered these questions about humans ourselves yet, haha!
+We haven't even answered these questions about humans ourselves yet, ahaha!
 And so... and so... well, the projects are so friggn accessible now and almost the same thing as what I've already built with Pipulate, I can't resist blending the two right as I do this big cleanup rule-of-7's thing I have planned.